 - a) No

 - b) No

-- c) I recommend a better defined Code which does not contain ambiguity and which will help producers to keep within safe limits.
+- c) I recommend a better defined code which does not contain ambuigity and would help producers keep within safe limits.

 Question 6: a) Do you wish to suggest an alternative approach to the proposed set of rules in relation to sexual material?
 If so, please outline your proposals, which should comply with relevant legislation (including the Communications Act 2003 and the European Convention on Human Rights).: